 tencent cloud

-Step 3: Configuring CA Certificate
+Step 3: Configuring a CA Certificate

-Last updated: 2026-01-30 14:55:28
+Last updated: 2026-04-01 16:30:53

 TDMQ for MQTT supports the use of client certificates for client authentication.
-CA certificates can be used to issue client certificates, server certificates, and verify certificates.
+CA certificates can be used to issue client certificates, server certificates, and verification certificates.
 When a client initiates a connection request, it passes the client certificate to the server.
 The server will verify the validity of the client certificate based on the CA certificate associated with the client.
 If the verification passes, the client is allowed to connect to the server.

 Restrictions and Limitations